stwelgemoed/cliparoo-releases/README.md

 Cliparoo is a native macOS clipboard manager that keeps your clipboard history organized and accessible—all while keeping your data entirely on your device.

+**Have feedback or ideas?** [Open an issue](https://github.com/stwelgemoed/cliparoo-releases/issues/new) — bug reports and feature requests are welcome!

 ## Download

 Free Download